-Fixed Unit Price Performance Based Contracts.
-These contracts require the subcontractor to successfully meet measurable performance standards or provide specified deliverables.
-Unless there is satisfactory delivery of the predetermined outcome or result (i.e. performance of a deliverable), compensation is not earned.
-Thus, the risk is primarily with the subcontractor or service provider.
+Fixed Unit Price Performance Based Contracts

+These contracts require the contractor to successfully meet measurable performance standards or provide specified deliverables.
+Unless there is satisfactory delivery of the predetermined outcome or result (such as performance of a deliverable), compensation is not earned.
+Thus, the risk is primarily with the contractor.

-The Agency requires that the price valuation must be reasonable, and that the contract costs must be allocated across applicable cost categories when the Contractor bills or reports expenditures to the Agency.
+The Agency requires that the price valuation must be reasonable, and that the contract costs must be allocated across applicable cost categories when the Grantee bills or reports expenditures to the Agency.
 The Agency also requires that all services purchased under fixed unit price, performance based contracts, including education and/or training services, must require documentation of measurable achievements or completed deliverables before payments are made.
 The requirement for verification of delivery must be stated clearly and consistently within the contract’s other sections.

 In addition to the requirements above, fixed unit price, performance based contracts for education and/or training services must also meet the following Agency requirements:

-the contract shall not provide for earned payments simply on the basis of enrollment or the time the participant has remained in the training program, or without regard for demonstrated participant achievement;
+The contract shall not provide for earned payments simply on the basis of enrollment or the time the participant has remained in the training program, or without regard for demonstrated participant achievement;

-the contract must provide for tiered payments, payment points, or a method to reduce payment in cases where individuals do not complete the training but are placed successfully in an occupation specified, or complete the training but are placed below the specified wage level;
+The contract must provide for tiered payments, payment points, or a method to reduce payment in cases where individuals do not complete the training but are placed successfully in an occupation specified, or complete the training but are placed below the specified wage level;

-if using payment points, they must be defined both by requirements for demonstrated participant achievement and by standard time requirements to achieve participant performance levels;
+If using payment points, they must be defined both by requirements for demonstrated participant achievement and by standard time requirements to achieve participant performance levels;

-the contract must describe curriculum components, curriculum length, specific skill acquisition standards referenced to payment points, and the tests/measures criteria by which participant achievement will be determined;
+The contract must describe curriculum components, curriculum length, specific skill acquisition standards referenced to payment points, and the tests/measures criteria by which participant achievement will be determined;

-the contract shall not provide for payment of the full completion price without participants demonstrating contractually required achievement.
+The contract shall not provide for payment of the full completion price without participants demonstrating contractually required achievement.
 Proxies, such as placement, shall not be used to justify completion payments short of full performance;

-payment reductions allowed for less than full success (low wage, non-completion) must be reasonable in proportion to the value lost by the Contractor;
+Payment reductions allowed for less than full success (low wage, non-completion) must be reasonable in proportion to the value lost by the Grantee;

-the contract shall not allow placement payments based on an average of all participant wages; and
+The contract shall not allow placement payments based on an average of all participant wages; and

-the contract must provide for appropriate control of the selection of program participants to avoid subcontractor selection of trainees who already have the required skills.
+The contract must provide for appropriate control of the selection of program participants to avoid contractor selection of trainees who already have the required skills.

-The Agency also recommends that all fixed unit price, performance based contracts contain a description of the nature of the work and results to be obtained with sufficient precision to evaluate the subcontractor’s performance.
-The Agency also recommends that fixed unit price, performance based contracts for services including education and training services, contain standard benchmark payment terms which take into consideration the total length of the program and the costs projected to be incurred by the subcontractor to reach that benchmark point.
+The Agency also recommends that all fixed unit price, performance based contracts contain a description of the nature of the work and results to be obtained with sufficient precision to evaluate the contractor’s performance.
+The Agency also recommends that fixed unit price, performance based contracts for services including education and training services, contain standard benchmark payment terms which take into consideration the total length of the program and the costs projected to be incurred by the contractor to reach that benchmark point.

-Authority:

-OMB Circular A-110 §__.44(c)

-45 CFR §92.36(f)(4)

-29 CFR §97.36(f)(4)

-7 CFR §3015.102(b)(3)

-UGMS Part III §__.36(f)(4)
+Reference:

+OMB Uniform Guidance: 2 CFR § 200.324 (prohibition on use of cost plus a percentage of cost and percentage of construction cost methods of contracting)

+TxGMS: “Contract Cost and Price”

-Last Update: April 1, 2014
+Last Update: October 1, 2023